This article was originally published in our print magazine in 2020.

-Unless we’re pinching, crimping, or thumbderclinging like Tommy Caldwell on the Dawn Wall, our thumbs see much less use than the other four digits.
+Unless we’re pinching, full crimping, or thumbderclinging like Tommy Caldwell on the Dawn Wall, our thumbs see much less use than the other four digits.
 Thus, when doing pullups or dumbbell exercises, wrap the thumb around the top of the bar or let it hang in space, to home in on finger strength with the four principal fingers.

 Bennett Slavsky is a Michigan climber and journalist currently based in the American Rockies.